Updated July 14, 2023

 An asset is an item or amount owed to the company that can be converted into cash.
 For example, accounts receivable are generated when the company provides some goods/services to the customers, and the amount that pertains to those goods/services is still owed to the company.
 Since the company expects to receive this amount within a year, i.e., these accounts receivable will be converted into cash in the future; hence accounts receivable is classified as an asset.
 If the customer defaults on the payment for some reason, then this amount is offset by the allowance for doubtful accounts.

 Do Accounts Receivable Count as Tangible Assets

-Accounts receivables have cash values because of the transaction between customer and supplier.
+Accounts receivables have cash values because of the transaction between the customer and supplier.
 After delivering the goods/services, the supplier sends an invoice to the customer.
-This amount can be recorded as revenue in accrual accounting, and subsequent value will be classified in accounts receivable.
-This accounts receivable will be converted into cash when the cash is received from customers.
+This amount can be recorded as revenue in accrual accounting, and subsequent value will be classified as accounts receivable.
+These accounts receivable will be converted into cash when the cash is received from customers.
 Also, note that intangible assets are significantly different from tangible assets and can not be measured physically, such as patents, trademarks, customer relationships, etc.

 Is Net Accounts Receivable Current Asset

 Net Account receivable is the amount owed to the company after subtracting the amount that will likely never be received from the customer.
 This likely amount that will not be received from the customer is put into a contra-asset account called “allowance for doubtful debts”.
 This amount is subtracted from gross accounts receivable to determine the net accounts receivable.

 Since these net accounts receivables will be converted into cash in less than one year, this can be considered a current asset.